phaserjs/phaser/README.md

 * Body.rebound is a boolean that controls if a body will exchange velocity on collision.
 Set to false to allow it to be 'pushed' (see new examples).
 * Removed Body.deltaAbsX and deltaAbsY as they are no longer used internally.
 * Body.screenX and screenY moved to getters, no longer calculated every frame.
+* ArcadePhysics now has setBounds and setBoundsToWorld, and you can specify which walls are created or not (left, right, up, down)

 New features: